 The system has, in some cases, failed to the point that a revision surgery is needed.
 The appearance of radiolucent lines can be an indication that the device needs to be revised or completely replaced.
 Total replacement involves an additional surgery to remove the original device and replace it with a new one.
 This additional procedure is often extremely painful and even more debilitating than the first one, resulting in a substantially longer recovery time and a heightened risk of further complications.

 Zimmer Persona Knee Replacement FDA Recall

 In March 2015, the FDA issued a Class II Recall of more than 11,600 Persona Trabecular Tibial Plate devices.
 The company had previously sent a notice to healthcare providers and hospitals in February 2015, instructing them to locate and quarantine all devices that had not been implanted.
 A Class II recall occurs when the FDA determines a product can cause adverse health complications that are reversible.
 In this case, the agency determined that the damage is reversible because a revision surgery can be used to replace an implant that has malfunctioned.

 The Persona system replaced Zimmer’s previous knee replacement device known as the NexGen.
 The FDA granted approval to the Persona through its 510(k) process, which allows the manufacturer of a new device to claim that the new device is not substantially different from other pre-existing products that are already available on the market.
+They were wrong.
 The 510(k) process is a “shortcut” of sorts, allowing a manufacturer to bring a device to market faster because it forgoes the need for both expensive clinical trials and testing on humans.

 Just because the FDA found that the damage caused by a faulty Persona knee replacement system is reversible, that does not mean Zimmer can avoid accountability for the device’s shortcomings.